1. CBD Is No Longer A Controlled Substance.

 6. CBD Products Are Easy To Use & Here To Stay

 Both CBD and THC can be taken into the body orally, topically, and through inhalation.
 CBD however, is well tolerated with little or no known side effects and does not cause a feeling of being “high.”
-The most popular forms of delivery include tinctures, capsules, roll-on gels, balms, and more.
+Some of the most popular forms of delivery include tinctures, roll-on gels, and balms.

 While the legalization of marijuana (on a state level) is growing in the US, acceptance is still controversial due to its psychoactive properties.
 Meanwhile, products containing CBD are gaining in popularity for their healthful benefits and are becoming more widely available.